There are benefits to be had by teaching your dogs how to behave in the German language; for the owners and the dog.

-Why Do Police Dog Trainers use German Commands?
+Why Do Police Dog Trainers Use Dog Commands in German?

 There are a couple of answers to this question.

-One reason is that most of the police dog breeds come from Germany and are taught in the native language of the country.
+One reason is that most police dogs are purchased overseas (like the German Shepherds from Germany) and are taught in the native language of the country.

-German Shepherds are still among the most popular breeds for police work, but throughout the last couple of decades, the Belgian Malinois has proven to be just as effective- maybe a bit better in some areas.
+German Shepherd dogs are still among the most popular breeds for police work, but throughout the last couple of decades, the Belgian Malinois has proven to be just as effective- maybe a bit better in some areas.

-Though many Malinois are trained in their native Dutch language, many breeders and outfits have adopted German training to provide a sort of uniformity.
+Though many Malinois are trained in their native Dutch language, many breeders and outfits have adopted german dog training commands to provide a sort of uniformity.
 Though these two are the most popular choices for police work, others have come from Germany.

 Boxers, Doberman Pinschers, Giant Schnauzers, German Shorthaired Pointers, and Rottweilers are all popular breeds of choice to accomplish different tasks under the Police Dog umbrella.

-Another reason police dogs are trained using German is to avoid confusion with daily vernacular.
-A unique set of commands between an owner (or fellow officer) and a police dog helps the dog to understand when it’s being spoken to and when it’s not.
+Another reason is that German is the most popular foreign language used to communicate with dogs.
+Police dogs are trained using German words to avoid confusion with daily vernacular.
+A unique set of german dog training commands between a dog owner (or fellow officer) and a police dog help the individual dog understands when it’s being spoken to and when it’s not.

-Some commands can be downright dangerous if a dog overhears them being brought up between a couple of people who might be having a simple conversation.
+Some command words can be downright dangerous if a k9 overhears them being brought up between a couple who might be having a simple conversation.
 Less confusion is also a bonus when out in the field in a confusing or busy situation.

 Do Dogs Understand German Better than Other Languages?

 Dogs have a better chance of understanding whatever language they are used to hearing as they grow up.
-Whatever language they’re trained to obey from early in their life is what will come the easiest to the dog.
+Whatever language used they’re trained to obey early in life will come the easiest to the dog.

-The idea that dogs naturally better understand German is not true.
-That being said, the German commands are shorter, with a stronger emphasis on sounding different from one another.
+The idea that dogs naturally better understand non-English commands like German than English is not true.
+That being said, the German dog commands are shorter, with a stronger emphasis on sounding different from one another.